jsa2/aad-auth-n-z/readme.md

 ____

 ### Notes regarding non AAD-based authentication options
-- All string based authentication methods in table below are considered **passwords**.
+- All string-based authentication methods in table below are considered **passwords**.

-❌Password/String based authentication is not considered strong in terms of strength, as shown in the table below.
+❌Password/String-based authentication is not considered strong in terms of strength, as shown in the table below.
 Even though security can be increased with password length, and password rotation
   -   The table assumes rotation because password can be [leaked](https://msrc-blog.microsoft.com/2021/08/27/update-on-vulnerability-in-the-azure-cosmos-db-jupyter-notebook-feature/)

 ❌Bypasses  Azure AD logs means that no events are produced for the resource type in Azure AD logs when the authentication mechanism is used